ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 The <Maneuver> tag defines the conditions for the EventDetector and the resulting action in the simulator.
 It contains one or more events each consisting of one action (Note: OpenSCENARIO allows more than one action, but we support only a single action) and one or more start conditions.
+The EventDetector Manipulator pair is currently being tied together through the event name.
+Therefore unique event names are required.

 Example
 ```xml